mike2311/baitin/docs/planning/poc_planning/04-phase-4-integration-testing/03-demo-preparation/task-03-02-demo-data.md

 - [ ] Data can be reset quickly

 ## Notes
+- Prefer using Phase 1.5 reset/reload scripts to restore the demo baseline
-- Prepare reset script to reload demo data
+- Prepare reset script to reload demo data (if additional demo-only curation is needed)
 - Keep backup of demo data
 - Document data structure
 - Ensure data demonstrates all features